 This course undertakes a critical survey of the major Western conceptions of the nature of law and examines the relationship between law and morality.

-PLS 200 Introduction to Legal Research & Writing (3)
+PLS 200: Introduction to Legal Research and Writing

 This course is a much more in-depth exploration of the process of legal analysis.
 Students will engage in case briefing, statutory and regulatory analysis, and consideration of secondary sources.
 Several in-depth writing assignments are required.

 In this course, students will engage in a service learning experience that will involve a teaching opportunity at a local inner city high school.
 Students will learn about public policy and how to use the law to achieve that policy.